 It’s also important to understand what’s known as the link status.
 There are a lot of these, but for SEO, you only really need to understand four broad categories:

-• 200 codes – These normally mean that everything is okay with the link,
+200 codes – These usually mean that everything is okay with the link.

-Except for some 500 errors, these are all easily fixed by anyone who knows how to add edit content on your site.
+Except for some 500 errors, these are all easily fixed by anyone who can add and edit your site’s content.

 In either case, the solution is to ensure your site loads as quickly as possible.
 Actions you can take include: